KDE/digikam-doc/batch_queue/custom_script.rst

 Return Value
 ------------

-By convention, a **Bash script** under Linux and macOS, 0 is returned on success or an integer in the range 1-255 for something else. use **exit < error_code >** to pass the return value on the workflow.
+By convention, a **Bash script** under Linux and macOS, 0 is returned on success or an integer in the range 1-255 for something else.
+Use **exit < error_code >** to pass the return value on the workflow.

 Under Windows, a **Batch script** return 0 on success and another value for something else, but the value is a signed integer, so a negative value is possible.
 Use **EXIT /B < error_code >** to pass the return value on the workflow.